sunshineatnoon/Paper-Collection/RCNN.md

 ## TL;DR
 1. This paper shows the power of features extracted by CNN;
 2. Region proposal methods such as Selective Search can be used to reduce regions that need to be considered, thus it's more efficient than algorithms based on sliding windows.

+## Drawbacks
+1. Too slow, use CNN to draw features for each region, takes nearly 40s per image.
+2. The algorithms composes three disjoint parts, which are not able to train jointly.

 ## Reference
 Girshick R, Donahue J, Darrell T, et al. Rich feature hierarchies for accurate object detection and semantic segmentation[C]//Proceedings of the IEEE conference on computer vision and pattern recognition.
 2014: 580-587.